45 Awesome Free Things To Do in Atlanta This Summer With Kids

 33. Stone Mountain Park - Stone Mountain

 Though we love the attractions at Stone Mountain Park, there can be hefty admission fees.
 Enjoy the natural side of the area by walking around the base of the mountain or up the rock.
-There is a parking fee at Stone Mountain, so if you want to save money, try to get a ride.
+If you enter Stone Mountain on foot or bike, there's no fee (parking requires a fee).
+This is one of the most popular hikes in Atlanta, suitable for all ages, entirely on smooth granite rock for about 2.2 miles.

 34. Fernbank Science Center - Atlanta